Metro Boston

 General Garden Rules

-• Community gardens are open for use and visitation daily, dawn to dusk.
-Gardens are closed dusk to dawn.
+Trustees community gardens are open for use and visitation daily, dawn to dusk.
+Gardens are closed from dusk to dawn.
 Garden organized programs and/or events may take place during night time hours with advance notification and approval by The Trustees.
+Here are some rules for all our gardens, your garden may have additional rules.

-• Individual gardens may be gated, locked, or otherwise restricted in use to garden members.
+• Some of our gardens may be gated, locked, or otherwise restricted in use to garden members.
+Open areas (not fenced or gated) are open to all from sunrise to sunset.
 These gardens are not open to the public, though visitation by non-members is allowed during programs, events, and garden socials hosted by The Trustees or the individual garden.

 • Children, 14 years and under, must be accompanied and supervised by an adult gardener.

 • Smoking, drinking, drugs, and weapons are prohibited.
-Alcoholic beverages are allowed to be consumed by adults (over 21 years) during parties, programs, and events with prior consent and approval of The Trustees.
+Alcoholic beverages are allowed by adults (over 21 years) during parties, programs, and events with prior consent and approval of The Trustees.

 • Open fires are prohibited.
 Use of gas and charcoal grills is allowed with prior consent and approval of The Trustees.
-Grills must be stored in a shed when not in use.
+Propane must be stored in a shed when not in use.

 • Water should only be used for gardening purposes, by members of the garden.